sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 .. math:: \mbox{df} = \frac{ ({\hat{\sigma}_1}^2 / N_1 + {\hat{\sigma}_2}^2 / N_2)^2 }{  ({\hat{\sigma}_1}^2 / N_1)^2 / (N_1 -1 )  + ({\hat{\sigma}_2}^2 / N_2)^2 / (N_2 -1 ) }

 which is all pretty straightforward and obvious, right?
 Well, perhaps not.
-It doesn’t really matter for our purposes.
-What matters is that you’ll see that the “df” value that pops out of a Welch test tends to be a little bit smaller than the one used for the Student test, and it doesn’t have to be a whole number.
+It does not really matter for our purposes.
+What matters is that you will see that the “df” value that pops out of a Welch test tends to be a little bit smaller than the one used for the Student test, and it does not have to be a whole number.

 Doing the Welch test in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you tick the check box for the ``Welch's`` test in the analysis we did
-above, then this is what it gives you :numref:`fig-ttest_welch`:
+above, then thit is what it gives you :numref:`fig-ttest_welch`:

 .. ----------------------------------------------------------------------------